 - Double-check that the wallet is not associated with any other MakersPlace accounts

 - Make sure that you are using a MetaMask Wallet.

 - Make sure that you’re logged into your digital wallet and have connected MakersPlace to your wallet.
 If done successfully, the top left corner should say “Connected” in green

 4. Make sure that the proper wallet address is selected

 5. Make sure you are connected to the correct network (Main Ethereum Network)

 “Help!
 I Am Seeing An Extremely High Gas Fee” — Troubleshooting Tips

-If you are seeing a high gas fees of over $100 dollars for transactions you know require much less, follow these trouble shooting tips to get to the bottom of the inflated fees.
-If none help you, reach out to our support team via email or Discord.
+If you see high gas fees of over $1000 for transactions that you know require much less, follow these troubleshooting tips to get to the bottom of the inflated fees.
+If none helps you, reach out to our support team via email or Discord.

-- Make sure that you have enough funds in your wallet to cover the actual gas fees.
+- Ensure that you have enough funds in your wallet to cover the actual gas fees.

 2. Make sure you are properly logged in and connected (see above)